TheSudoCoders/TraceON/README.md

 ## Current Problems

-Backend contacts ML in a straightforward fashion.
+The backend contacts ML in a straightforward fashion.
 If ML takes time to process events, so will the Lambda function.
 A viable method to solve this may be via a queue, or some other methods.
 Also, since each image from the devices are unique despite containing the same event ID, duplicates of the same event ID might get processed by the backend.
 Using a managed queue like AWS SQS can unnecessary duplicate processing.